masudbappy/dice-game/README.md

 ####   Run with Docker

-1.  **Build the Docker image:**
+1.  **Pull Docker image**

     ```bash
-    docker build -t hishab-game .
+    docker pull masudbappy/dice-game
     ```

 2.  **Run the Docker container:**

     ```bash
-    docker run -p 8080:8080 hishab-game
+    docker run -d -p 8081:8081 --name dice-game masudbappy/dice-game
     ```

-The application will be accessible at `http://localhost:8080`.
+The application will be accessible at `http://localhost:8081`.
+##   API Documentation
+API documentation is available at `http://localhost:8081/swagger-ui.html` after the application is running.

 ##   API Endpoints